Few-shot Incremental Event Detection: Abstract

 \section{Abstract}

-Event detection tasks can help people quickly determine the domain from complex texts.
-It can also provides powerful support for downstream tasks of natural language processing .
-Existing methods implement fixed-type learning only based on large amounts of data.
-When extending to new classes, it is often required to retain the original data and retrain the model.
-Incremental event detection tasks enables lifelong learning of new classes, but most existing methods need to retain a large number of original data or face the problem of catastrophic forgetting.
-Apart from that, it is difficult to obtain enough data for model training due to the lack of high-quality data in practical.
-To address the above problems, we define a new task in the domain of event detection, which is few-shot incremental event detection.
-This task require that the model should retain previous type when learning new event type in each round with limited input.
-We recreate and release a benchmark dataset in the few-shot incremental event detection task based on FewEvent.
-The dataset we published is more appropriate than other in this new task.
-In addition, we propose two benchmark approaches, IFSED-K and IFSED-KP, which can address the task in different ways.
-Experiments results have shown that our approach has a higher F1 score and is more stable than baseline.
+Event detection tasks can enable the quick detection of events from texts and provide powerful support for downstream natural language processing tasks.
+Most such methods can only detect a fixed set of predefined event classes.
+To extend them to detect a new class without losing the ability to detect old classes requires costly retraining of the model from scratch.
+Incremental learning can effectively solve this problem, but it requires abundant data of new classes.
+In practice, however, the lack of high-quality labeled data of new event classes makes it difficult to obtain enough data for model training.
+To address the above mentioned issues, we define a new task, few-shot incremental event detection, which focuses on learning to detect a new event class with limited data, while retaining the ability to detect old classes to the extent possible.
+We created a benchmark dataset IFSED for the few-shot incremental event detection task based on FewEvent and propose two benchmarks, IFSED-K and IFSED-KP.
+Experimental results show that our approach has a higher F1-score than baseline methods and is more stable.

 \ccsdesc[300]{Information systems~Content analysis and feature selection}

 \keywords{Event detection, Few-shot, Incremental learning}

 \begin{CJK*}{UTF8}{gbsn}